pascalh/Astview/README.md

 After an input string has been parsed, one has to transform the parsed tree into our internal representation type `Ast` (see documentation of `Language.Astview.Language` for details on `Ast`).
 The module `Language.Astview.DataTree` offers a bunch of different type-generic functions for that purpose.
 The very basic one is the function `data2Ast :: Data t => t -> Ast` transforming an arbitary value whose type implements class `Data` into our internal type `Ast` by just printing the constructors and storing them in a tree.
+In order to simplify the tree `data2Ast` represents `String`s not as a list of `Char`, but as a single node in the tree.

 #### Example: Adding Haskell support to astview